YasmineBB/The-True-Crime-Quiz/README.md

 ### Acknowledgements

-I would like to thank my mentor, Richard Wells, tutor support and the Slack community for their help received completing this project.
+I would like to thank my mentor, Richard Wells, tutor support and the Slack community for the help I received in completing this project.